Box 3 Guide

 • Both positive and negative as well as unrealized changes in value are included.

-• Interest on box 3 debts is deductible, but other costs are not.
+• Interest in box 3 debts is deductible, but other costs are not.

 • The actual return is based on nominal returns, so no inflation correction takes place.

-• Positive or negative returns in other years are not taken into account (no 'loss carry-over').
+• Positive or negative returns in other years are not considered (no 'loss carry-over').

-• The tax-free allowance (‘heffingvrij vermogen’) is not taken into account when determining whether taxation based on actual returns is more advantageous than the law-based legal redress (‘Wet rechtsherstel’) or the 'regular' box 3 legislation.
+• The tax-free allowance (‘heffingvrij vermogen’) is not considered when determining whether taxation based on actual returns is more advantageous than the law-based legal redress (‘Wet rechtsherstel’) or the 'regular' box 3 legislation.

 Follow us